 Worship is at the heart of daily life at Middleforth.
-Worship usually takes place on school premises but from time to time certain services will be held at St Leonard’s Church.
+Worship usually takes place on school premises at at least once a half term at at St Leonard’s Church.
 Worship may not be held at the same time each day and may also take place in Key Stages or in classes.
 However, in general, following registration, the school day begins with an act of worship involving both staff, children and, at least once a week, parents and members of the local community.

 Worship is lead by the Head Teacher, Senior Leadership Team, members of the teaching team, classes, the clergy and guest visitors.
 It has been our vision that children lead worship as much as possible and this is an area which we have begun to develop further since September 2017, as part of our committment to Vision 2026.